stellamartin222/VaultexTechTest/readme.md

 ----- Vaultex tech test -----

+-----To run-----

+Inside the run.js file you will need to insert your order in the specified area.
+The order must be formatted as an array with mutilple elements.

+A single order line must be formatted with the first item being a string and the second a number.
+The first order line may start with 'cassettes' to specify the number of cassettes ordered.

+Once you have inputted the order, to run the program you will need to write in the terminal "npm start".

 -----Functions-----

 When you run the code it triggers the run.js file to creates a new instance of the "Program" class.